grailwilly/frontend-projects/README.md

 ## Projects
 1. Tribute Page
     - Tools: Visual Code, HTML & CSS
+    - Colors: grey and black
+    - Font: Sans Serif
-    - Researh: Can't choose which Steve I should pay tribute so I just put them in one frame and find out there was a third Co-founder.
+    - Research: Can't choose which Steve I should pay tribute so I just put them in one frame and find out there was a third Co-founder.

 ![apple's cofounder](./tributePage/assets/tributePageScreenshot.png)